B1nus/wezy/README.md

 - ranged indexing returns anothes list.
 Removing items from this removes items from the original list.
 Use copy to get a copy of the list.
 - iterators are just structs with the next method. nothing fancy.

-You can always explicitly declare the type of a variable, but you don't need to. crust defaults to `i64` and `f64` types if no epxlicit type is given, same goes for strings which default to `array_i8` and ranges which default to `range_i64` and `range_f64`.
-Arrays can be written as either a list of values `[1, 2, 3]` or a string `"Hello world!"` (which is just an array of `i8`).
-The `slice` type is the same as an array but with an unknown size at compile time.
-The `list` type is the same as a slice but with a dynamic size (heap allocated).
-Indexing is done with either a range of integers or just an integer, `slice = array[1..5]` and `element = array[3]`.
-Please note that any size of integer is allowed for indexing, they are all converted to `i32` under the hood.
-> [!NOTE]
-> crust will infer and coerce certain types and values.
-A smaller integer will implicitly coerce into a larger integer `i8 + i16 = i16`.
-Same goes for `f32` coercing into `f64` and arrays implicitly coercing into slices.
-Integers also implicitly coerce into floats to make expressions such as `1 + 1.5` valid.
-You don't need to write the length of an array in when initialising it `array_i32 nums = [1, -2, 5]` will be infered to be `array3_i32 nums = [1, -2, 5]`.

 > [!NOTE]
 > Ranges are inclusive.
 # User Defined types